allpro/form-manager/docs/Implementation.md

 ## Implementing in a 'Container' Component

-Below are 2 examples: one implementing FormManager in a class component and one implementing inside a functional component using hooks.
+Below are 2 examples: one implementing FormManager in a class component and one implementing inside a functional component using the useFormManager hook.
 These examples show only basic FM configuration to keep it simple.

 #### How to handle render optimization